michaelkolesidis/michaelkolesidis.com/README.md

 The colors (and the angles on some elements) are generated randomly when the website is visited, chosen from a predefined palette/range.

-The visitors can customize the colors of all colored elements: clicking on an elements generates a new color, from the same predefined palette/range.
+The visitors can customize the colors of all colored elements: clicking on an element generates a new color, from the same predefined palette/range.

 Most of the elements are part of microinteractions and hovering over them or interacting with them in other ways triggers some animation.
 Make sure to explore all of them :-)